GMO’s Revealed – Episode 1

 The second individual interviewed in this first volume of GMOs Revealed is Vani Hari.
 One interesting thing she brought up in her interview was the fact that GMO corn is not only resistant to glyphosate, but also has a toxin built in.
 This toxin (Bt toxin: http://www.bt.ucsd.edu/how_bt_work.html ) has to be eaten to work but when it is, the toxin dissolves in the high pH of the gut and becomes active.
 The toxin then attacks the gut cells of the host and Bt spores spill out into the rest of the host, killing the host within days.
 Now, this toxin’s target is insects that feed on the crop, but Vani says it can also affect human own biology.
 The bacteria inside our own intestines are capable of consuming this very toxin reacting in a similar way.

 The Third individual interviewed in this episode is Gunnar Lovelace.
 Gunnar has built an online, home delivery healthy foods market supply chain to allow individuals not near a health food store to purchase organic foods at general food prices and have them delivered to your home.
 He is driven to provide only GMO-free products and at an affordable price all across the United States.
 His https://thrivemarket.com/ is growing fast because 85% of the people around the country are wanting to know if their food is GMO-free.
-You can watch a video in him by clicking on the last image.
+You can watch a video of him by clicking on the last image.